 Freeport: About an hour north is the cherry town of Freeport.
 What makes it most famous is the LL Bean flagship store.
 Well, multiple stores!
 Lots of people will stop there on their Boston to Maine road trip (or take the train too).
 Have a wander through the various retail buildings that go all-out in presentations, including a trout pond and lots of taxidermy animals.
 Other retailers have jumped on board too, so you can check out deals at Patagonia and Fjallraven.

-Portland: The capital of Maine lies between Ogunquit and Freeport.
+Portland: This hipster city lies between Ogunquit and Freeport.
 I haven’t spent much time here as an adult besides to take the now-defunct ferry to Nova Scotia.
 However, friends love the vibe of the city, with tons of breweries, galleries and other hipster hotspots.
-Next time we’ll take a closer look.
+Next time we’ll take a closer look

 Boston to Main Road Trip: The Route